ASVLeipzig/cor-asv-ann/README.md

 The tool can also aggregate and show the most frequent character confusions.

 ```
-Usage: ocrd-cor-asv-ann-evaluate [OPTIONS]
+Usage: ocrd-cor-asv-ann-evaluate [worker|server] [OPTIONS]

   Align different textline annotations and compute distance

-  > Align textlines of multiple file groups and calculate distances.
+  > Align textlines of alternative annotations and calculate distances
+  > for error rates.

+  > Alternative input annotations derive from either:
+  > - multiple ``TextEquiv/@index`` within one file group and file, or
-  > Find files in all input file groups of the workspace for the same
+  > - multiple file groups (i.e. multiple files for the same page ID, with
+  >   the same TextLine id or coords, using only the first TextEquiv).

-  > pageIds.
-The first file group serves as reference annotation (ground
+  > The first annotation (i.e. index or file group) serves as reference
-  > truth).
+  > (ground truth).

   > Open and deserialise PAGE input files, then iterate over the element
-  > hierarchy down to the TextLine level, looking at each first
+  > hierarchy down to the TextLine level.

-  > TextEquiv.
-Align character sequences in all pairs of lines for the
+  > Now, align character sequences in all pairs of lines for the same
+  > - TextLine IDs across files (if `match_on=id`) or
+  > - TextLine boundary points across files (if `match_on=coords`) or
+  > - TextLine baseline points across files (if `match_on=baseline`) or
+  > - ``TextLine/TextEquiv/@index`` (if `match_on=index`),
-  > same TextLine IDs, and calculate the distances using the error
+  > and calculate the distances using the error metric `metric`.
+Accumulate
-  > metric `metric`.
-Accumulate distances and sequence lengths per file
+  > distances and sequence lengths per file group globally and per file,
-  > group globally and per file, and show each fraction as a CER rate in
+  > and show each fraction as a CER and WER rate in the output JSON reports.
-  > the log.

-Options:
+Subcommands:
+    worker      Start a processing worker rather than do local processing
+    server      Start a processor server rather than do local processing

+Options for processing:
+  -m, --mets URL-PATH             URL or file path of METS to process [./mets.xml]
+  -w, --working-dir PATH          Working directory of local workspace [dirname(URL-PATH)]
   -I, --input-file-grp USE        File group(s) used as input
   -O, --output-file-grp USE       File group(s) used as output
-  -g, --page-id ID                Physical page ID(s) to process
+  -g, --page-id ID                Physical page ID(s) to process instead of full document []
   --overwrite                     Remove existing output pages/images
-                                  (with --page-id, remove only those)
+                                  (with "--page-id", remove only those)
+  --profile                       Enable profiling
+  --profile-file PROF-PATH        Write cProfile stats to PROF-PATH.
+Implies "--profile"
   -p, --parameter JSON-PATH       Parameters, either verbatim JSON string
                                   or JSON file path
   -P, --param-override KEY VAL    Override a single JSON object key-value pair,
                                   taking precedence over --parameter
-  -m, --mets URL-PATH             URL or file path of METS to process
+  -U, --mets-server-url URL       URL of a METS Server for parallel incremental access to METS
-  -w, --working-dir PATH          Working directory of local workspace
+                                  If URL starts with http:// start an HTTP server there,
+                                  otherwise URL is a path to an on-demand-created unix socket
   -l, --log-level [OFF|ERROR|WARN|INFO|DEBUG|TRACE]
-                                  Log level
+                                  Override log level globally [INFO]

+Options for information:
   -C, --show-resource RESNAME     Dump the content of processor resource RESNAME
   -L, --list-resources            List names of processor resources
-  -J, --dump-json                 Dump tool description as JSON and exit
+  -J, --dump-json                 Dump tool description as JSON
+  -D, --dump-module-dir           Show the 'module' resource location path for this processor
-  -h, --help                      This help message
+  -h, --help                      Show this message
   -V, --version                   Show version

 Parameters:
+   "match_on" [string - "id"]
+    Attribute to differentiate input annotations by: either
+    `TextEquiv/@index` of the same TextLine and input file, or
+    `TextLine/@id` (or `./Coords/@points` or `./Baseline/@points`) of
+    input files across input fileGrps.
+    Possible values: ["index", "id", "coords", "baseline"]
    "metric" [string - "Levenshtein-fast"]
     Distance metric to calculate and aggregate: `historic_latin` for GT
     level 1-3, `NFKC` for roughly GT level 2 (but including reduction of
     `ſ/s` and superscript numerals etc), `Levenshtein` for GT level 3
-    (or `Levenshtein-fast` for faster alignment but using maximum
+    (or `Levenshtein-fast` for faster alignment - but using maximum
-    sequence length instead of path length as CER denominator).
+    sequence length instead of path length as CER denominator, and
+    without confusion statistics).
     Possible values: ["Levenshtein-fast", "Levenshtein", "NFC", "NFKC",
     "historic_latin"]
    "gt_level" [number - 1]